Coaching refugee girls determined my career path

 In honor of World Refugee Day 2017: Knowing refugees determined my career path

-If you were like me, even after graduating college, you still didn’t know what you wanted to do with the rest of your life.
+If you were like me, even after graduating from college, you still didn’t know what you wanted to do with the rest of your life.
 I had a degree, a mountain of debt, and the real world seemed daunting.
 I decided to move to Washington, DC, to serve a year as an Americorps member.
 I wanted to do something that could make a difference.
 I ended up working for an organization that served immigrant and refugee youth.
 I didn’t know it at the time, but that work would determine the trajectory of my career and forever change my life.

 One part of my job in DC was coaching a girl’s soccer team.
 The team was made up of elementary school girls, most of whom were newly arrived to the country.
 The team was an excited group of girls, to say the least.
 I’m not sure who did more of the running, them or me, but their zest for life was contagious.
 Two of the girls I remember fondly are Tiffany and Leslie.
 They were vivacious young girls and always had smiles on their faces despite the private struggles they were going through.
 Struggles of being separated from their families and trying to navigate a new country at such a young age.